fzyzcjy/flutter_rust_bridge/book/src/feature/handler.md

 # Handler

-By default, the `DefaultHandler` is used.
-You can implement your own `Handler` doing whatever you want.
-In order to do this, create a variable named `FLUTTER_RUST_BRIDGE_HANDLER` in the Rust input file (probably using `lazy_static`).
+By default, the `DefaultHandler` is used for handling function calls.
+You can implement your own `Handler` with other custom behaviors you want.
+In order to do this, create a module variable named `FLUTTER_RUST_BRIDGE_HANDLER` in `api.rs`(probably using `lazy_static`) of your project.
 You may not need to create a brand new struct implementing `Handler`, but instead, use the `SimpleHandler` and customize its generic arguments such as its `Executor`.

 ## Examples